Global optimal regularity for variational problems with nonsmooth non-strictly convex gradient constraints: Introduction

 Variational problems and differential equations with gradient constraints, has been an active area of study, and has seen many progresses.
 An important example among them is the famous elastic-plastic torsion problem, which is the problem of minimizing the functional

 over the set

 Here $U$ is a bounded open set in $\mathbb{R}^{n}$.
 (In the physical problem $n=2$.)
 This problem is equivalent to finding $u\in W_{B_{1}}$ that satisfies the variational inequality

 \citet{MR0239302} proved the $W^{2,p}$ regularity for the elastic-plastic torsion problem. \citet{MR513957} obtained its optimal $W^{2,\infty}$ regularity. \citet{MR0385296} proved $W^{2,p}$ regularity for the solution of a quasilinear variational inequality subject to the same constraint as in the elastic-plastic torsion problem. \citet{MR697646} proved $W^{2,p}$ regularity for the solution of a linear variational inequality subject to a $C^{2}$ strictly convex gradient constraint. \citet{MR529814} considered linear elliptic equations with pointwise constraints of the form $|Dv(\cdot)|\le g(\cdot)$, and proved $W^{2,p}$ regularity for them.
 He also obtained $W^{2,\infty}$ regularity under some additional restrictions.
 Those restrictions were removed by \citet{MR607553}, and some extended results were obtained by \citet{MR693645}. \citet{MR1310935,MR1315349} proved $C^{1,\alpha}$ regularity for the solution to a quasilinear variational inequality subject to a $C^{2}$ strictly convex gradient constraint, and allowed the operator to be degenerate of the $p$-Laplacian type.
+The paper \citep{MR1315349} is also the only work here that is concerned with functionals with non-quadratic $p$-growth.
 In \citep{MR1}, following the approach of \citep{MR513957}, we obtained $W^{2,\infty}$ regularity for the minimizers of the functional (\ref{eq: elast-plast functl}) subject to gradient constraints satisfying some mild regularity.